-The Subcommittee believes that properly structured equity compensation programs align the long-term interests of our stockholders and our employees by creating a strong, direct link between employee compensation and stock price appreciation.
-The Subcommittee believes that if our officers own shares of our common stock with values that are significant to them, they will have an incentive to act to maximize long-term stockholder value instead of short-term gain.
-Further, the Subcommittee believes that stock-based awards, such as stock options and restricted stock, are the primary motivator in attracting and retaining talented executives, and that salary and cash incentive bonuses are secondary considerations.
+The compensation committee believes that properly structured equity compensation programs align the long-term interests of our stockholders and our employees by creating a strong, direct link between employee compensation and stock price appreciation.
+The compensation committee believes that if our officers own shares of our common stock with values that are significant to them, they will have an incentive to act to maximize long-term stockholder value instead of short-term gain.
+Further, the compensation committee believes that stock-based awards, such as stock options and restricted stock, are a significant motivator in attracting and retaining talented executives, and that salary and cash incentive bonuses are equally important.

 We have historically granted stock options to our named executive officers.
 These options have an exercise price equal to the fair market value of our common stock on the date of grant, and generally vest annually based on continued service over a three-year period.
 As a result of this structure, options provide a return to the executive only if the executive remains employed by us, and then only if the market price of our common stock appreciates over the period in which the option vests.
-Specifically, we do not grant stock options at a discount to fair market value or engage in underwater stock option repricings or exchanges.
-We do not grant options with so-called "reload" features and we do not loan funds to executive officers to enable them to exercise options.
+Specifically, we do not grant stock options at a discount to fair market value.
+Our 2012 Equity Incentive Plan does not allow repricings or exchanges of stock options without stockholder approval.

-In determining the aggregate size of equity grants, the Subcommittee may consider, in any given year, the Peer Group or survey data and one or more of the factors described above under the heading "Compensation Philosophy and Objectives", focusing generally on internal pay equity among our named executive officers who are not the chief executive officer and ensuring that the chief executive officer's award is of a size that appropriately reflects the importance of his responsibilities for our success.
+In determining the aggregate size of equity grants, the compensation committee may consider, in any given year, the Peer Group or survey data and one or more of the factors described above under the heading "Compensation Philosophy and Objectives," focusing generally on internal pay equity among our named executive officers who are not the chief executive officer and ensuring that the chief executive officer's award is of a size that appropriately reflects the importance of his responsibilities for our success.
+The compensation committee also considers the desired targeting of equity awards at the 65th to 75th percentile of peers.